Overview

 Microservice development

 This section will introduce you to the basic REST endpoints required for developing microservices.
-You will also learn the basic use cases in which the Cumulocity IoT REST APIs can be employed to develop microservice applications.
+You will also learn the basic use cases in which the Cumulocity REST APIs can be employed to develop microservice applications.

 Creating applications